Provides lower-interest financing for certain types of projects.

 MHDC is also an issuer for some MFH projects, and has several other programs directed toward the rehabilitation or development of affordable housing in Missouri.

-For more information about the programs and services provided by MHDC, visit the MHDC website.
+For more information about the programs and services provided by MHDC, visit the MHDC website (link is external).

 MISSOURI HIGHER EDUCATION LOAN AUTHORITY